ketamethane/tp/docs/UserGuide.md

 update data directly by editing that data file.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-If your changes to the data file makes its format invalid, SETA will discard all data and start with an empty data file at the next run.
+If your changes to the data file make its format invalid, SETA will discard all data and start with an empty data file at the next run.
 </div>